arti-ivnv/arti-ivnv/README.md

 </h1>

 <h3 align="center">
-I'm identified as a Software Engineer 💻!
+and I'm a Software Engineer 💻!
 </h3>